How TheHyperBot Works

 Lateral Market Advantage

-If BTC oscillates in a 2% range (e.g., $76,000 ↔ $77,500), the orders near that range will cycle multiple times per day.
-Each cycle captures +1% (5% on margin).
-This is where the bot shines — making money from volatility even without a clear trend.
+If BTC oscillates in a tight range, the orders near that range can cycle multiple times per day.
+Each completed cycle captures the configured TP minus fees.
+This is where the bot is strongest: monetizing volatility without needing a large directional move.

 "Loss" Orders Are Just Accounting